We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 At least not until they get back up from the army.

-There remains no reliable scientific evidence to support the claims that wearing masks in shops will reduce transmission of Covid-19.
+There remains no reliable scientific evidence to support the claims that wearing cloth masks, cloth face coverings in shops reduces transmission of Covid-19.

-All the evidence shows that, overwhelmingly, Covid-19 transmission generally takes place within the home.
+All the evidence shows that, overwhelmingly, Covid-19 transmission generally takes place within the home or workplace.
 Not in shops.
 Certainly not outdoors.

-Wearing a cloth mask may provide a small benefit, in a very small number of scenarios, by reducing the distance infected droplets travel, and therefore the chances someone else may breathe them in,
+Wearing a cloth mask may provide a small “overall benefit”, in a very small number of scenarios, by reducing the distance infected droplets travel, and therefore the chances someone else may breathe them in.

-– however, this “benefit” may in reality be outweighed by inadvertent mask contamination, leading to the wearer becoming infected with the virus,
+However in many scenarios “the pros” will often be matched, even perhaps outweighed by “the cons… inadvertent mask contamination, leading to the wearer becoming infected with the virus,

-(There have been small outbreaks traced to restaurants and bars/pubs, the two places where we are not required to wear masks in the UK.
+There have been small outbreaks traced to restaurants and bars/pubs, the two places where we are not required to wear masks in the UK most of the time.
 “Go figure”.

 Obviously it’s impossible to eat and drink whilst wearing a cloth mask.

-However, not only is it being deemed “safe”, we are actively being encouraged to visit restaurants, spend perhaps two hours sitting, without a mask, in close vicinity to a considerable number of other people,
+However, not only was it being deemed “safe”, we were encouraged to visit restaurants, spend perhaps two hours sitting, without a mask, in close vicinity to a considerable number of other people,

-I would suggest it’s painfully obvious, if you just look around you on a shopping trip, that the vast majority of people are not abiding by all the requirements for safe face mask use, and no amount of public health advertisements is likely to change this.
+I would suggest it’s painfully obvious, if you just look around you on a shopping trip, that the vast majority of people are not abiding by all the requirements for safe face covering use, in fact hardly any of them, and no amount of public health advertisements is likely to change this.

 There has never been a single recorded case of someone catching Covid-19 as a result of walking past an infected person in a shop, or by breathing in air which contains droplets from an infected person who perhaps has recently passed by that same spot.
 Not one.

-– yet almost every day someone in a tourist area is interviewed on TV, usually Devon or Cornwall, and complains that “we only have narrow paths here, it’s very worrying”.
-No it isn’t.
-It really isn’t, or shouldn’t be.)
+– yet we frequently see someone in a tourist area is interviewed on TV, usually Devon or Cornwall, and complains that “we only have narrow paths here, it’s very worrying”.
+It really isn’t, or shouldn’t be)

 The imposition of masks in ever more walks of life, is like a juggernaut, careering down a hill.